pursuit-curriculum/unit-front-end-web-development/intro-to-dom/readme.md

 document.querySelector("h1");
 ```

-Once you've accessed the element, you can change its inner text.
+Once you've accessed the element, you can change its `innerText` property value.
 When you press enter, you should also see the text on the webpage itself change:

 ![Query selector inner text change](./assets/query-selector-innertext-change.png)